 i.
 Did the MTW PHA allocate costs within statute in the Plan Year? ii.
 Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year? iii.
 Did the MTW PHA provide a LAMP in the appendix? iv.
 If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
 Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.
 N/A

 VI.
 Administrative

 A. REVIEWS, AUDITS, AND INSPECTIONS

-There were no reviews, audits, or inspections in FY2018.
+There were no reviews, audits, or inspections in FY2019 that required SCCHA to take action.

 B. EVALUATION RESULTS